 - Measures of Health Care on Kidsdata.org

-- The percentage of youth ages 12-17 by length of time since their last routine health check-up
+- Youth ages 12-17 by the length of time since their last routine health check-up

-- The percentage of children ages 0-17 who have a medical home, by age, income level, and race/ethnicity‡
+- Children ages 0-17 who receive care within a medical home, by age group, income level, and race/ethnicity‡

 - The number of school-based or -linked health centers serving public schools

-The American Academy of Pediatrics describes the medical home as a model of delivering primary care that is “accessible, continuous, comprehensive, family-centered, coordinated, compassionate, and culturally effective."
-For more information on the medical home model see http://www.medicalhomeinfo.org/
+‡ According to the American Academy of Pediatrics, a medical home is a model of delivering primary care that is “accessible, continuous, comprehensive, family-centered, coordinated, compassionate, and culturally effective.”

 - Health Care